`Interaction annealing' to determine effective quantized valence and orbital structure: an illustration with ferro-orbital order in WTe$_2$: Results

+For the above representative case of La$_2$CuO$_4$, an experienced researcher might be able to guess the obtained $|d^9p^6\rangle$ quantized structure without applying the proposed procedure, owing to the simplicity of the charge quantization in the remaining low-energy subspace.
+Realistic functional materials, however, often contain much richer degrees of freedom to simply relying on experience-based guessing.

+As a representative example, consider the semi-metallic material WTe$_2$~\cite{Lee2015, Das2019,Fei2018,Pankaj2019,Fangyuan_prepation, Ali2014, Soloyanov_Nat2015,Ma_Nat2019, Wang_npjcomp2019} with lattice structure shown in Fig.~\ref{WTe2_structure}.
+Table~\ref{tab1} gives the local one-body density matrix $\rho_{nn'}\equiv\langle c_n^\dagger c_{n^\prime}\rangle$ of orbital $n$ for the DFT ground state under a reasonable value of $U=3$ eV~\cite{Kirchner2021, Linnartz2022} and the experimentally observed $T_d$ lattice structure~\cite{Lee2015}.
+Since the intra-atomic interaction is generally not overwhelmingly large in $5d$ compounds, the result shows enormous charge fluctuation that makes it \textit{impossible} to identify a purely quantized valence and orbital structure desired for the physical understanding of low-energy dynamics.
+(See Methods~\ref{inter_site_fluctuation} for quantification of inter-atomic charge fluctuation.)

-Specific for WTe$_2$, the ground state with the experimentally observed $T_d$ structure under a realistic value of $U$ contains a heavily mixed local density matrix $\rho_{nn'}$ of orbital $n$ nearly identical~\cite{supplementary} to the upper part of Tab.~\ref{tab1}.
-This reflects strong fluctuations of the $t_{2g}$ subspace of the $5d$ orbitals in real materials that mask the essential quantized structure for the low-energy dynamics.
-Upon steadily suppressing the fluctuation via slowing `heating up' $U$ to 20 eV, one finds a cleaner $\rho_{nn'}$ as in Tab.~\ref{tab1}.
-In the rotated basis, $e_g^{\prime\prime}$ [c.f.
-Fig.~\ref{fig2}(c)] $\rho_{nn'}$ gives a well-defined valence, orbital, and spin structure as in the lower part of Tab.~\ref{tab1}, corresponding to a quantized \textit{emergent} OP2 structure shown in Fig.~\ref{fig2}(d).
-One thus can reliably describe the electronic structure and its dynamics of the real material via an effective OP2 structure with dressed particles in $\tilde{e}_g^{\prime\prime}$ orbitals that absorb the less essential fluctuations.
+Upon steadily suppressing the fluctuation via slowly `heating up' $U$ to 20 eV, one finds a much cleaner $\rho_{nn'}$ as in the lower half Tab.~\ref{tab1}.
+In the $e_g^{\prime\prime}$ basis [c.f.
+Fig.~\ref{WTe2_structure}(c)], $\rho_{nn'}$ gives a well-quantized valence, orbital, and spin structure, corresponding to a \textit{dressed} $d^2$ orbital-polarized (OP2) structure shown in Fig.~\ref{WTe2_structure}(d).
+One thus can reliably describe the electronic structure of the real material via an effective OP2 structure with dressed particles in the effective $\tilde{e}_g^{\prime\prime}$ orbitals (plus remaining fluctuation to $\ket{d^3\underline{L}}$ associated with the metallicity.)

-Specifically, the energetically most stable OP2(FO2) configuration contains W ions with double occupation of one of the symmetry-related dressed $\tilde{e}_g^{\prime\prime}$ orbitals, as adiabatically connected to the one-body density matrix of a high-$U$ configuration shown in the lower part of Tab.~\ref{tab1}.
-In the absence of long-range order, there would be another symmetry-related configuration with both electrons occupying the other dressed $\tilde{e}_g^{\prime\prime}$ orbitals.
-Correspondingly, the low-energy dynamics must then contain that of an effective pseudo-spin-1/2 orbital fluctuation, or ``orbiton''.
-In great contrast, such an understanding is not possible from the heavily fluctuating density matrix of the bare $e_g^\prime$ orbitals as in Tab.~\ref{tab1}.
+Specifically, this energetically favored OP2 configuration contains double occupation of one of the symmetry-related dressed W $\tilde{e}_g^{\prime\prime}$ orbitals, as adiabatically connected to the one-body density matrix of a high-$U$ configuration shown in the lower part of Tab.~\ref{tab1}.
+In the absence of long-range order, there would be another symmetry-related configuration with double occupation in the other dressed $\tilde{e}_g^{\prime\prime}$ orbitals.
+Correspondingly, the low-energy dynamics must then contain that of an effective pseudo-spin-1/2 orbital fluctuation, or ``orbiton''~\cite{allen2001}.